misskey-dev/misskey-hub/src/en/README.md

 sections:
   federatedSoftware:
     title: "Misskey is a <b data-marker>distributed</b> software."
     description: "Misskey itself is a software and does not refer to a specific server (instance).
 Since anyone can create an instance using Misskey, there are already a variety of instances in existence.
 Different instances have different main topic themes, user groups, languages, and so on.
-Finding the right instance for you is part of the fun.
-Another important feature is that Misskey implements a distributed communication protocol called ActivityPub, so no matter which instance you choose, you will be able to communicate with users in other instances."
+Finding the right instance for you is part of the fun (Of course, creating your own instance is also a fun thing to do!).
+Another important point is that Misskey implements a distributed communication protocol called ActivityPub, so no matter which instance you choose, you will be able to communicate with users in other instances."
   features:
     title: "Features"
     description: "Misskey has a variety of features, from general to special.
 Here are some of them."